 Maybe, but most free VPNs don’t have Brazilian servers, so you can’t get a Brazilian IP address — and the ones that have Brazilian servers come with annoying limitations.
 For example, Hotspot Shield offers a decent free plan, but it doesn’t include access to Brazilian servers.
 TunnelBear, however, has a free plan that lets you get a Brazilian IP address, but it limits you to 500 MB per month, which is barely enough for basic web browsing.

 I recommend avoiding free VPNs anyway because they typically lack important security and privacy features, have slow speeds, and have buggy apps.
 Instead, I recommend getting a low-cost premium VPN like Private Internet Access.

 Can I watch Netflix with a Brazilian IP address?

 Sites like Netflix have different content libraries for each country — if you have a Netflix Brazil account and go to another country, you might not be able to watch Brazilian shows and movies.
 But you can use a Brazilian IP address to access your Netflix Brazil library abroad.

 To watch Netflix Brazil abroad, you need to use a good Netflix VPN that has Brazilian servers.
-I recommend Private Internet Access — it consistently works with Netflix Brazil, provides blazing-fast streaming speeds, and is easy to use.
+I recommend Private Internet Access — it consistently works with Netflix Brazil almost all of the time, provides blazing-fast streaming speeds, and is easy to use.